commerce-docs/jitnotes/README.md

-# JitNotes — A release notes generator
+# JitNotes — A template-based release notes generator

 This CLI retrieves key content from Jira tickets, finds all the corresponding GitHub PRs, and generates release notes from a markdown template.